sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-mode.md

 3. Save the file as exclusion.xml.

-4. Use scanstate to generate a recovery package, and place it into the recovery folder.
+4. When you use scanstate to generate a recovery package, add /i:exclusion.xml to the scanstate command to exclude the manufacturing key from the capture.
+This command creates a recovery package that excludes the manufacturing registry key, and places it into the recovery folder.

     ```
     Scanstate.exe /config:T:\deploymenttools\Config_SettingsOnly.xml /o /v:13 /ppkg C:\Recovery\Customizations\usmt.ppkg /i:exclusion.xml /l:C:\Scanstate.log